nicholastiow/PokerGoBoom-Game/README.md

 3. $ Command1: "git clone https://github.com/nicholastiow/TCP1201_TT8L_G7_Assignment"
 4. $ Command2: "cd TCP1201_TT8L_G7_Assignment"
 5. Add all the .jar file in ./lib/ directory into the VSCode Referenced Library
+6. IF only want play GUI Version Poker Go Boom, can just delete the PART1_ConsoleGoBoom to prevent error.
-6. Compile the Java code using the Zulu17 compiler.
+7. Compile the Java code using the Zulu17 compiler.
-7. Compile Command: ***javac GoBoomGame.java***
+8. Compile Command: ***javac GoBoomGame.java***
-8. Run the compiled code to start the game.
+9. Run the compiled code to start the game.
-9. Run compiled code command: ***java GoBoomGame***
+10. Run compiled code command: ***java GoBoomGame***
-10. Follow the on-screen instructions to play the game.
+11. Follow the on-screen instructions to play the game.

 Enjoy playing Poker Go Boom!